liammcluckie/Cook-House/README.md

 - Success or error messages that will display depending on if the user correctly or incorrectly uses the forms on the website.

-- Custom error pages that cover all main errors
+- Custom error pages that cover all main errors.

 - Animated navigation menu button and screen.

-- Copyright date in all footers that autmoatically updates each year.
+- Copyright date in all footers that automatically updates each year.

 ---